 It certainly can, if it also implies getting to know our habitat, participating in ecological conservation projects and helping to improve the welfare of local people.
 In the latter case we can appropriately use the term Ethical Tourism.

-Related Content: Natural Wonders: Top 10 Eco Destinations, 10 Ecotourism Tips for the Green Traveler, Sustainable Tourism in Europe’s Nature, Cycling Holidays: 14 Stunning Cycle Routes, The Unique Birdlife of New Zealand.
+Related Content: Natural Wonders: Top 10 Eco Destinations, 10 Ecotourism Tips for the Green Traveler, Sustainable Tourism in Europe’s Nature, Cycling Holidays: 14 Stunning Cycle Routes, New Zealand’s Birdlife, Greenways.